№ 1 (3), 2025. The Second Advent of Messiah or the New Trump’s Triumph: Are the U.S.-Russia Contradictions Waning?

 PIR Toast

 Dear friends and colleagues!
-On behalf of PIR Center, we congratulate you on your birthday! […]
+PIR Center sincerely congratulates you on your birthday!
+May each day […]

-PIR Center congratulates friends and colleagues who celebrated their birthdays in November-December!
+PIR Center congratulates friends and colleagues who celebrated their birthdays in January-February!

 PIR Center Partners